bingyang001/com.jiappo.open.api/README.md

-# The Hummer-framework Project
+# The com.jiappo.open.api Project

 ## About

-Describe your project here.
+this is business General  open-api , provide other platform message Ability to interact

 ## Technical Stack